ranon-rat/ranon-rat/README.md

 # about me

 I am currently specializing in low-level programming and data science.
 I have extensive experience developing a wide variety of projects, which can be easily seen by exploring some of my public repositories.
 The reason why my username is `ranon-rat` is because I like rats(I had pet rats), not because of some other reason.
+Currently I am 20 years old.
+I was born on the 22nd of June, 2005.
 # skills

 - **Languages**: Go, TypeScript, C++, Rust, OCaml, Haskell, Java